openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ### Response

-The example response looks like this.
+The following is a non-normative example of a response sent upon receiving a request provided in (#siop_request):

 ```
   HTTP/1.1 302 Found